richasardana/richasardana.github.io/manual/_posts/2021-11-02-meetings-overview.md

 # Lab socials

 We will plan to do lab socials together as a group often.
 Everyone is requested to take initiative and suggest these events and help with making them materialize.
 Be inclusive.
-These are occasions to get to know your lab mates better, develop relationships, celelbrate successes, milestones, and birthdays.
+These are occasions to get to know your lab mates better, develop relationships, celebrate successes, milestones, and birthdays.